 Abusing hydrocodone on its own is dangerous.
 Mixing it with alcohol can be deadly.
 There are reasons why medical professionals prescribing hydrocodone caution against drinking while taking these highly addictive opioid pills.
-Mixing hydrocodone (an opiate painkiller) with alcohol can lead to a host of severe health problems ranging from lack of motor control to heart failure and coma.
+Mixing hydrocodone (an opioid painkiller) with alcohol can lead to a host of severe health problems ranging from lack of motor control to heart failure and coma.
 Combining these substances is a gamble that could cost you your life.

 If you have found yourself unable to quit a drug habit, don’t try to go it alone.
-It’s imperative that you seek medically assisted treatment to fully detox from these substances.
+It’s imperative that you seek medically assisted treatment to fully detox from these substances and cope with the withdrawal symptoms.
 Learn more about the dangers of mixing these substances below.
 Knowing this valuable information could save your life or that of a friend.

 What Is Hydrocodone?

-Hydrocodone is a highly addictive opioid drug that has earned the reputation of the most prescribed painkiller in America.
+Hydrocodone is a highly addictive opioid drug that has earned the reputation of the most prescribed opioid painkiller in America.
 By any name — Vicodin, Lorcet or Lortab — you may receive hydrocodone for chronic pain, unmanageable coughing or after major surgery.
 Following your doctor’s instructions for taking it is imperative.
 This Schedule II drug connects to your brain’s opioid receptors, creating a high that is all too easy to become hooked on.
 Abusing opioids comes with its own set of problems that are often exacerbated when you add alcohol to the mix.

 What Are the Side Effects of Hydrocodone and Alcohol?

 Being addicted to hydrocodone by itself or only alcohol are both extremely dangerous scenarios.
 When mixed together and abused over a long period of time, these substances can wreak havoc on your body, causing irreparable damage.
 Some short-term and lasting side effects of combining hydrocodone and alcohol include:

 - Shallow breathing